MarcoAntonioGoncalves/Switch-Mode-Power-Supply-12-V-3-W/Results/Results.md

 This discrepancy is due to the on/off control method of the LNK306 IC, which causes the MOSFET to remain off for several cycles.
 As a result, the converter frequency is lower than 66 kHz during certain periods.

-Although the IC shows some flaws in its control method, the power supply still performed satisfactorily.
+The output voltage of the power supply is measured at a mean value of 11.9V, which is very close to the designed value, with an average current of 0.238 A. This results in a power output of approximately 2.83 W, slightly less than the targeted 3 W. This discrepancy can be attributed to practical losses not accounted for in the theoretical calculations, such as losses in the PCB traces, cables, and the NTC resistor.
+Additionally, component tolerance and error factors may contribute to a higher actual power dissipation than what was calculated theoretically.

-Unfortunately, shunt resistors were not placed on the board to measure currents in the components, which would be an interesting addition for future projects.
+Although the IC exhibits some limitations in its control method, such as its on/off regulation, which affects the switching frequency, the power supply has still demonstrated satisfactory performance.
+The observed deviations, like the lower than expected frequency and minor ripple in the output voltage, do not significantly impact its overall functionality.
+The design could be improved by adding shunt resistors to measure currents across components, which would provide a more comprehensive understanding of the system's performance and losses.